xvmdvx/FENNECv1/FENNEC-main 31/README.md

 - CODA Search now logs the query and API status in the console.
 Look for `[Copilot] CODA search` messages to confirm access.
 - Email and phone are shown separately in the Client section.
-- Billing address displays both lines with USPS verification.
+- Billing address shows the full street line followed by city, state, zip and country.
+The address remains clickable and includes USPS verification.

 See [CHANGELOG.md](CHANGELOG.md) for a detailed list of bug fixes.
 ## Known limitations